codevivi/interactive-analog-clock/BUGS-AND-TODOS.md

 # Bugs and To-Dos tracking file

-## To-dos
+## Bugs & To-dos

+- [ ] Make settings scrollable
-1. Fix naming, and refactor
+- [ ] Fix naming, and refactor
-2. Order css in some way
+- [ ] Order css in some way
-3. Test after building, check in different browsers, probably works only on mozilla and chrome.
+- [ ] Test after building, check in different browsers, probably works only on mozilla and chrome.